andujiuba/Micro_Services_Docker/README.md

 ---

 **TASKS:**
-- Create a container with NGINX image
+- Create a container with NGINX image --> globally available
 - Create an index.html file on localhost
 - Copy the index.html file to default location inside of NGINX container /usr/share/nginx/html
 - Commit the changes to the mages